 - Australia has a strong financial sector, with domestic banks that performed well compared to their international peers during the global economic crisis.
 Our effective system of financial regulation has allowed us to make a useful contribution to discussions in G20 forums aimed at improving international financial standards, such as the workshop on the 'New Financial Landscape' co-chaired by Australia and France in July 2011.

 - Australia is a strong advocate for the G20's focus on promoting open trade and resisting protectionism.
 The free flow of goods and services within a rules-based global trading environment is vital to Australia's continuing economic prosperity.
-G20 leaders at the Los Cabos Summit in June extended to 2014 their commitment not to introduce new trade or investment protectionist measures (as initially agreed at the first G20 Summit in Washington in 2008).
+G20 leaders at the Los Cabos Summit in June 2012 extended to 2014 their commitment not to introduce new trade or investment protectionist measures (as initially agreed at the first G20 Summit in Washington in 2008).
+This commitment was again extended at the St Petersburg Summit until the end of 2016 (see below).

 - Australia also played an active role in promoting discussion about trade as an important source of economic growth and jobs, trade openness, and the domestic economic significance of well-functioning global value chains at the April 2012 gathering of G20 trade ministers, hosted by Mexico.

 - The G20 plays an important role in improving international cooperation and coordination on development issues.
 A G20 development agenda and multi-year action plan were adopted at the Seoul Summit in November 2010.
+The 2013 St Petersburg Accountability Report on G20 Development Commitments sets out the progress achieved since then.
 Australia plays a leading role in work on a number of important development priorities, including improving food security, expanding access to financial services for the poor, encouraging inclusive green growth, strengthening social protection and reducing the cost of international remittances.

 - At the November 2011 Summit in Cannes, Australia led efforts to develop a G20 target to reduce the global average cost of sending remittances to five per cent by 2014.
 This initiative could provide additional finance of up to US$15 billion annually for recipient populations.